Kapendev/parin/PREFERENCES.md

 * Godot 3+: Error handling, file system, resources, signals, tile maps, sprite animations...
 The list is too long.
 * Scripting Languages: You already have a good programming language.
-* OOP/SOLID/DAD: Just focus on the data, the procedures and the goal.
-Everything else is bureaucracy.
+* OOP/SOLID/DOD/DAD: Just focus on the data, the procedures and the goal.
+Everything else is bureaucracy or someone trying to sell you something.
 * Safe Code: Most people have a different idea about what it means, so it's usually not worth thinking about it.
 * RAII: One of the solutions to make code "safe".
-Not worth thinking about it.
+Not my style.